Jazzg3/Personal-Projects/README.md

-# Electrical Engineering and Hydropower Consultant
+# Engineering Management and Hydropower Consultant

 **insert picture of self here**
 ## About Aidan